atsheehan/curriculum/lessons/querying-multiple-tables/querying-multiple-tables.md

  Rocky V      |             NULL |        ??? | ???
 ```

-In this case Rocky V was kicked out of the result set because it did not belong to a studio.
+In this case, Rocky V was kicked out of the result set because it did not belong to a studio.
 This behavior is known as an `INNER JOIN` and is the default when we don't specify otherwise.

-If we did want to include Rocky V we need to specify that we want to include _all_ rows in the table on the left regardless of whether they have a match or not (the left and right table refers to the order in which we join them: in `FROM movies JOIN studios`, the left table will be `movies` and the right table `studios`).
+If we did want to include Rocky V, we need to specify that we want to include _all_ rows in the table on the left regardless of whether they have a match or not (the left and right table refers to the order in which we join them: in `FROM movies JOIN studios`, the left table will be `movies` and the right table `studios`).
 We can change the behavior of `JOIN` by using a `LEFT OUTER JOIN`:

 ```SQL
 SELECT movies.title, movies.studio_id, studios.id, studios.name